 4. Physical trauma

 5. Cancer treatment, particularly for breast cancer survivors whose lymph nodes were removed.
+In fact, a new study shows that one third of women who’ve survived colon, uterine or ovarian cancer go on to develop lymphedema.
 (Sadly, black women have a higher risk of lymphedema following breast cancer surgery when compared to women of other races.)

 Symptoms include swelling in your arm, leg, fingers or toes.
 (It could affect the entire limb, or only smaller parts.)
 Your limb may feel tight or heavy, and it could display limits on range of motion.
 Your affected arm or leg could ache or feeling uncomfortable.
 You may develop recurring infections, thick or hardened skin and, when lymphedema hits your lower body, leg cramps could also develop.